-The Executive will also be asked to recommend to Council:
+The Executive will be asked to recommend (to Council on 7 February 2024)

-- 1) That the General Fund and HRA capital estimates, as shown in appendices 2 and 3, as amended to include such bids as may be approved by the Executive at its meeting on 26 January 2023, be approved - 2) That the Minimum Revenue Provision policy, referred to in section 5 of this report, be approved. - 3) That the capital and investment strategy be approved, specifically the investment strategy and Prudential Indicators contained within this report and in Appendix 1. - 4) That the updated flexible use of capital receipts policy at Appendix 8 be approved.
+- (1) That the General Fund and HRA capital estimates, as shown in appendices 3 to 12, as amended to include such bids as may be approved by the Executive at its meeting on 25 January 2024, be approved. - (2) That the Minimum Revenue Provision policy, referred to in section 9 of this report, be approved. - (3) That the capital and investment strategy, specifically the investment strategy and Prudential Indicators contained within this report and Appendix 1, be approved. - (4) That the updated flexible use of capital receipts policy, as set out in Appendix 8, be approved.

-Reasons for Recommendation:
+3. Reasons for Recommendation: